 Solutions’ Vision Statement

-The vision statement of Solutions has already evolved since it started its operations almost 20 years ago.
+The inward focused vision statement of Solutions has already evolved since it started its operations almost 20 years ago.
 It was noted that the vision statement is not found in any company collateral including its employee manual.
 The vision is sometimes mentioned during the Company’s annual kick-off during the first month of each year attended all its regular employees.
 The current (ten-year old) vision statement is:

 “To be the incubator for the best minds in employee benefits advice and insurance placement in the country.”